giuliom95/arduino-maya/README.md

 * pySerial ([https://github.com/pyserial/pyserial](https://github.com/pyserial/pyserial))
 * Maya. _I've used the 2017 v3 Student Edition.
 Other versions are fine_
 ### Quick Start
 1. Connect the rotary encoder to the Arduino.
-Pin mapping:
+Arduino UNO v3 pin mapping:

 | Rotary encoder pin | Arduino pin |
 | ---                | ---         |
 | `A`                | `D2`        |
 | `B`                | `D8`        |
 | `REF`              | `GND`       |
-2. Flash the Arduino sketch to you board
+2. Flash the Arduino sketch to your board
 3. Put the `src/maya-plugin/arduinomaya.py` plugin into the Maya `plug-ins` folder
 4. Load the `arduinomaya.py` plugin within a Maya session
 5. Create an `arduinoNode` and connect its `Output` attribute wherever you want.